Social Club Officers

 - Ladies’ Shuffleboard – Ladies get to play shuffleboard every Tuesday morning at 10 AM.
 Come enjoy, ladies.

-- Mixed Shuffleboard – Men and women play shuffleboard on Monday, Friday and Saturday mornings at 10AM.
+- Mixed Shuffleboard – Men and women play shuffleboard on Thursday evening at 6:30 pm

 - Valentines’ Day Breakfast is hosted by this club